FilipM13/automated_testing/README.md

 This file will contain notes regarding creating configuration files, tests etc.

 ## Background (Statistics In Biomedicine)
-To make this project both useful for learning and useful as a tool I decided to make it a package.
+To make this project both useful for learning and useful as a tool I decided to make it a package. <br>
 This will be set of functions that cover subjects of Statistics In Biomedicine.
-I'll try to add simple explanation to each function in doc-string.
+I'll try to add simple explanation to each function in doc-string. <br>
+Another package included will be simple generator as a part of my thesis.

 <hr style="border:3px solid gray">